 growing hellebores and more, with barry glick

 I’M OFTEN ASKED by frustrated gardeners how I managed to get my big old hellebore plants to grow so lustily—as if they are finicky, or difficult.
-To me they seem easy, but since reader questions persist, I decided to ask the guy with 6 acres of mature plants and decades of hellebore-breeding experience, Barry Glick of Sunshine Farm and Gardens.
-In my latest radio-show (transcript highlights are on the jump if you prefer to read, not listen) we also covered when to divide woodland wildflowers, and some deer-resistant recommendations for the shade garden, too.
+To me they seem easy, but since reader questions persist, in 2013 I asked a guy with 6 acres of mature plants and decades of hellebore-breeding experience, Barry Glick of Sunshine Farm and Gardens.
+We also covered when to divide woodland wildflowers, and some deer-resistant recommendations for the shade garden.

 Background: Barry Glick–a serious plantaholic who’s even a vegan and is sometimes also referred to in mock botanical Latin as the Glicksterus maximus–is a native of the Philadelphia area, and has been gardening since childhood.
-In 1972, he purchased 60 acres of a 3,650-foot-high mountaintop in Greenbrier County, West Virginia, that became Sunshine Farm and Gardens (which you can stroll though and shop from at sunfarm.com, and even go visit in real life by advance appointment).
-Barry’s a garden writer, a longtime lecturer and a major expert on plant propagation—but most of all I love how he was described in one magazine article I read recently:
+In 1972, he purchased 60 acres of a 3,650-foot-high mountaintop in Greenbrier County, West Virginia, that became Sunshine Farm and Gardens (which you can stroll though and shop from at sunfarm.com).
+Barry’s a garden writer and a longtime lecturer—but most of all I love how he was described in one magazine article I read recently:

 “The Flower Child Who Became the Flower King.”